-Jack Elway, former football coach of Standard University and father of Hall of Fame quarterback John Elway, was once asked how he dealt with being an expert in the same field his son had chosen as a profession.
+Jack Elway, former football coach of Stanford University and father of Hall of Fame quarterback John Elway, was once asked how he dealt with being an expert in the same field his son had chosen as a profession.

 Jack’s response was: “In your son’s life he’ll have many mentors, many coaches, many men to teach and motivate and correct him.
 He’ll have only one father.
 All you have to do is love him.”